vlorian-de/nano-automator/README.md

 ## Project Description

-Nano Automator is a software that enables a NanoD+ device to support various functions on a computer.
+Nano Automator is a software that enables a [Binaris Nano_D++](https://store.binaris.io/products/nano_d-sensory-hid) device to support various functions on a computer.
 This software has been tested only on Windows so far, but it is planned to work on MacOS in the future.

 ## Prerequisites